kinode-dao/kinode-book/src/cookbook/file_transfer.md

 let mut size: Option<u64> = None;
 ```

-And then in the init function we pass it to handle_message:
+And then in the init function we pass it to `handle_message`:

 ```rust
 struct Component;